Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator: Introduction

-The Golay complementary set (GCS) was extended from the Golay complementary pair (GCP) in 1972 \cite{firstGCS1972}.
-A GCS is a set of sequences whose sum of the AACF is zero at every non-zero time shift.
-GCS has numerous applications, including channel estimation \cite{ISIchannel}, synchronization \cite{mimosynchronization}, and peak-to-mean envelope power ratio (PMEPR) reduction in orthogonal frequency division multiplexing (OFDM) systems \cite{ofdm,davis1999peak}.
-Due to these applications, the study of GCS plays a vital role in wireless communication.
-Paterson proposed a method to construct GCS using GBFs \cite{paterson2000generalized}.
-Initially, constructions were limited to lengths that are powers of two, until Chen proposed GCS constructions with flexible lengths using GBFs in 2016 \cite{chen2016complementary}.
-Several constructions using GBFs, Reed-Muller codes (RMC), generalized Reed-Muller (GRM) codes, and extended Boolean functions have been proposed in \cite{wang2017method,chen2017new,chen2018novel,adhikary2019new,wang2020generalized,chen2021GCS}.
-In \cite{ma2017new}, the authors introduced para-unitary (PU) matrices, where each element has unit magnitude, as a new method to construct GCS.
+{{The concept of a}} Golay complementary set (GCS) was extended from the Golay complementary pair (GCP) in 1972 \cite{firstGCS1972}.
+A GCS is a set of sequences whose sum of the AACFs is zero at every non-zero time shift.
+GCSs have numerous applications, including channel estimation \cite{ISIchannel}, synchronization \cite{mimosynchronization}, and reduction of the peak-to-mean envelope power ratio (PMEPR) in orthogonal frequency division multiplexing (OFDM) systems \cite{ofdm,davis1999peak}.
+Due to these applications, the study of GCSs plays a vital role in wireless communication.
+Paterson proposed a method for the construction of GCSs using GBFs \cite{paterson2000generalized}.
+Initially, constructions were limited to lengths that are powers of two, until Chen proposed GCS constructions with flexible lengths using GBFs in 2016 \cite{chen2016complementary}. {{Further generalized constructions based on GCPs to achieve flexible non-power-of-two lengths have also been presented in \cite{Wang2020SPL, Pai2020EL}.}} Several constructions using GBFs, Reed-Muller codes (RMC), generalized Reed-Muller codes (GRM) and extended Boolean functions have been proposed in \cite{wang2017method,chen2017new,chen2018novel,adhikary2019new,chen2021GCS}.
+In \cite{ma2017new}, the authors introduced para-unitary (PU) matrices, where each element has a unit magnitude, as a new method to construct GCSs.
 A Hadamard matrix is a special case of a PU matrix.
-Wang \textit{et al.} made significant progress in constructing GCS using PU matrices \cite{wang2021new,wang2023constructions}.
-However, no construction covering all lengths existed until Roy \textit{et al.} proposed a binary GCS construction covering all lengths, though restricted to flock sizes that are powers of 2 \cite{abhishekGCS}.
+Wang \textit{et al.} made significant progress in the construction of GCSs using PU matrices \cite{wang2021new,wang2023constructions}.
+However, no construction covering all lengths existed until Roy \textit{et al.} proposed a binary GCS construction covering all lengths, {{albeit with flock sizes restricted to powers of 2}} \cite{abhishekGCS}.
 All known binary GCS constructions to date have flock sizes limited to powers of 2.
-This limitation motivated the development of binary GCS constructions of all lengths with a flock size equal to $2N$, where $N = 2^a10^b26^c$, $a,b,c \geq 0$, which has not been achieved yet.
+This limitation motivated the development of binary GCS constructions for all lengths with a flock size equal to $2N$, where $N = 2^a10^b26^c$, $a,b,c \geq 0$, {{a goal that has not yet been achieved.}}